sladkovm/sladkovm.github.io/_posts/2017-08-07-Using-Machine-Learning-To-Separate-Workouts-From-Commutes.markdown

 It is fair to say that currently this project has a hobby character.
 For *Vova* it is an opportunity to [exercise his mapping skills](https://medium.com/@vovabilonenko/strava-activities-map-6cbce0380ec1), for me - it is an interesting data set to wrangle with.
 We both work on this project in between having full time job, taking care of small children and, of course, tight cycling training schedule.

-The public opinion, however, could make a difference and warm welcome for our efforts would inspire us to get the *advanced strava routing* service live.
+The public opinion, however, could make a difference and warm welcome for our efforts would inspire us to get the *Smart Strava Routing* service live.

 Visit the current demo map of Brussels by following [this link](https://delfrrr.github.io/strava-activities/brussels).
 Leave your comments with remarks and suggestions down below and spread the world using your social network of choice.